Submarine Warfare insignia: Basic enlisted submarine qualifications

-Upon reporting to their first submarine the unqualified submarine sailor completes a few days of indoctrination and is then assigned a Qualification Card, a qualification due date, and a Sea Dad (officially known as a "command sponsor").
-The Sea Dad monitors the non-qual's progress during the qualification process and their adaptation to life aboard the boat.
+Upon reporting to their first submarine the unqualified submarine sailor completes a few days of education and is then assigned a Qualification Card, a qualification due date, and a command sponsor (informally known as Sea Dad or Sea Mom).
+The assigned sponsor monitors the non-qual's (qualifier's) progress during the qualification process and their adaptation to life aboard the boat.
 No one is exempted from the qualification process and no concessions are made to rank or rate.

-Although submarine qualification methodology has changed throughout the decades the basic goal has remained: 1) to provide the submarine sailor with a basic knowledge of all systems on board, their uses, operations, and interrelationships with other systems and 2) to ensure all personnel can operate effectively under pressure in shipboard situations.
+Although submarine qualification methodology has changed throughout the decades, the basic goal has remained: 1) to provide the submarine sailor with a basic knowledge of all systems on board, their uses, operations, and interrelationships with other systems and 2) to ensure all personnel can operate effectively under pressure in shipboard situations.
 Submarine damage control techniques are stressed throughout the qualification process.

-Progress is tracked by a First Class Petty Officer deemed as the Ship's Qual Coordinator.
-Each item on the qual card is worth a specified number of points; unqualified sailors must obtain a predetermined number of points per week.
-Failure to achieve the required number results in placement on a "delinquent list" and the assignment of additional study, monitored by the Sea Dad.
+Progress is tracked by a First Class Petty Officer deemed as the Ship's Qualification Coordinator.
+Each item on the qualification card is worth a specified number of points; unqualified sailors must obtain a predetermined number of points per week.
+Failure to achieve the required number results in placement on a "delinquent list" and the assignment of additional study, monitored by their sponsor.
 Each system signature is weighted and each phase has a maximum number of points.